 Open site

-An experimental facility used by manufacturers of electrical equipment and others to measure electromagnetic waves emitted from devices during product development.
-It is installed outdoors and is also used to measure not only the electromagnetic waves emitted by devices but also the effects that external electromagnetic waves have on them.
-The open site is built based on standards of various countries, which comply with the regulations of the International Special Committee on Radio Interference (CISPR).
-In general, there are three types of measurement distances—3m, 10m, and 30m—depending on the distance between the measuring antenna and the device under test, and it is equipped with facilities such as a turntable, measuring antenna, metal ground plane, and measurement room.
-In contrast, radio anechoic chambers, which are also used for electromagnetic wave measurements, are used for more advanced measurements that are difficult to perform at an open site.
+An experimental facility used by electrical equipment manufacturers and others to measure electromagnetic waves emitted from devices during product development.
+It is installed outdoors and is also used to measure not only the electromagnetic waves emitted by the device but also the effects of external electromagnetic interference on the device.
+Open sites are built based on standards from various countries, which conform to regulations set by the International Special Committee on Radio Interference (CISPR).
+Generally, there are three types of standard site dimensions—3m, 10m, and 30m—based on the distance between the measuring antenna and the device under test.
+The facilities are equipped with a turntable, measuring antenna, metallic ground plane, and a measurement chamber.
+Advanced measurements that are difficult to perform in anechoic chambers, which are also used for electromagnetic wave testing, are conducted here.